Huy-Ngo/acanban/_sources/meth/uc-anal-design/security.rst.txt

 Security
 ========

-Some designs that address security concerns -- authentication, authorization, encryption, preventing attacks -- are described in this part.
+Some designs that address security concerns---authentication, authorization, encryption, preventing attacks---are described in this part.

 Authentication
 --------------